-For most people, it’s somewhat tricky to get enough vitamin D levels through diet or sun exposure alone.
-It’s estimated that 41.6 percent of American adults are deficient in vitamin D. And this worrying figure can jump to 69% in Hispanics and up to a whopping 82% percent in African Americans, according to a 2011 analytic study published in the journal Natural Research.
+For most people, it’s somewhat tricky to get enough amounts of vitamin D through diet or sun exposure alone.
+It is estimated that 41.6 percent of American adults are deficient in vitamin D. And this worrying figure can jump to 69% in Hispanics and up to a whopping 82% in African Americans, according to a 2011 analytic study published in the journal Natural Research.

 Symptoms of vitamin D deficiency

 But getting the proper recommended daily intake of vitamin D is essential, as deficiency can pose many negative health risks such as:

 - Vitamin D-deficient people often get sick — One of the biggest benefits of vitamin D is that it contributes to boosting your immune system, helping you keep disease-causing bacteria, viruses, and other pathogens at bay.
 That’s because this powerful micronutrient interacts directly with B-cells, T-cells, and other cells that fight off infection.
 If you can’t seem to shake off common illnesses, particularly flu and colds, from season to season, vitamin D deficiency could be to blame.
 Several extensive observational studies have found a potential connection between low vitamin D and respiratory infections, such as pneumonia, bronchitis, and colds.

 - Fatigue — Excessive tiredness and fatigue certainly have many potential causes, but low vitamin D is often overlooked as a possible culprit.
 One 2015 study showed that vitamin D deficiency could be an unusual link to chronic fatigue.

 - Lower back pain and bone pain — It’s been known for a long time that vitamin D plays a key role in bone strength and overall health.
 It’s not surprising that lower back pain, often accompanied by bone pain, may be associated with low levels of this vitamin, as noted by this 2015 observational study conducted in India.